Leadership

 Tracking observations map out a child's movements and activities within a setting.
 By documenting where they go and what they do, educators can uncover behaviour patterns and schemas, revealing underlying interests and developmental progress.

-There are various ways you can document your observations.
-There are advantages to every method.
+There are advantages to every observation method.
 Knowing which method works best for your goal can save you time and help you get the most from your observations.
 Remember, everyone processes information differently, so choose the documentation method that works best for you.

-Let's go through the most common methods of observation, their benefits and which is best to use for your objective.
+Let's go through the most common methods of observation based on the eyfs, their benefits and which is best to use for your objective.

 • Ideal for capturing detailed descriptions of children's behaviours, responses, and interactions.